Trust Beneficiary Rights | Can a Beneficiary Sue a Trustee?

 - The trustee withheld a trust distribution without having a valid reason for doing so.

-If the trustee’s actions fall under any of the categories mentioned above or are questionable in any way, it is important for trust beneficiaries to take immediate action to recover any trust property that was damaged, lost or misappropriated.
-If the trustee’s actions call for it, trust beneficiaries can also file a petition to have the trustee removed and surcharged.
+If a trustee’s actions fall under the categories mentioned above or are questionable in any way, it’s important for trust beneficiaries to not wait to get in touch with a lawyer, so if necessary, their lawyer can swiftly work to recover any trust property that was damaged, lost or misappropriated.
+If the trustee’s actions call for it, their lawyer can also file a petition to have the trustee removed and surcharged.

 Living Trust Beneficiary Rights in Trust Contests

-As the beneficiary of a trust, you generally have standing to bring something known as a trust contest to try to have the trust invalidated if you believe a compelling reason exists for doing so.
-It is important to keep in mind that disliking the terms of a trust is not considered a valid reason for bringing a contest, nor can a contest be brought by someone who does not have financial stake in the outcome of the trust contest.
+As a trust beneficiary, you generally have standing to contest a trust if you believe a compelling reason exists for doing so.
+It is important to keep in mind that disliking the terms of a trust is not considered a valid reason for bringing a contest, nor can a contest be brought by someone who does not have financial stake in the outcome of the matter.

 - It is suspected undue influence or fraud played a role in the creation or execution of the trust.

 - It is suspected that legal protocols were not followed when creating or executing the trust.

 - It is suspected that the grantor lacked competence when creating or executing the trust.